 Welcome to the Human Resources Web Site

 The Human Resources Directorate is one of three directorates within FORCECOM.
-It is composed of seven divisions and twenty-three branches, each of which provides specialty services to the Directorate or to the membership of the Auxiliary.
+It is composed of ten divisions and twenty-seven branches, each of which provides specialty services to the National Staff, Directorate or to the membership of the Auxiliary.

 - ACADEMY - AIM (HI)